Vitamin D & Omega-3 may have a larger effect on depression than antidepressants

 Vitamin D

 The upper range of uncertainty is lowest at 5000 IU (International Units) of Vitamin D a day, with an estimated effect size of 1.82, with a 95% uncertainty range, from 0.98 to 2.66.
-An effect size of 1.82 is like taking your mental health from an F to a C–, or a C to an A–!
-And even in the most pessimistic case, 0.98, that's still over twice as effective as the top antidepressant!
+Let's be pessimistic, and take the lowest end: 0.98, like taking your mental health from an F to D, or C to B.

-Finally, a meta-analysis directly measuring the effect of Vitamin D on suicide rates.
+Direct effect on suicide: Finally, a meta-analysis directly measuring the effect of Vitamin D on suicidal behaviour.
 Yu et al 2025: “Vitamin D in patients with [suicidal behaviours] were significantly lower than in controls (standardized mean difference: –0.69, or a 'medium' difference)”.
 Reminder that this paper by itself only measures correlation, not causation — but combined with the above experiments of Vitamin D on depression, I think it's reasonable to guess it's partly causal.

 To recap:

-Bonus: Vitamin D supplementation was found in several randomized controlled trials to reduce mortality from Covid-19!
-It probably helps guard against influenza too, though the evidence is small & early.
+Bonus: Vitamin D supplementation was found in several randomized controlled trials to reduce mortality from Covid-19, though much less than official treatments like Paxlovid.
+Vitamin D also probably helps guard against influenza too, though the evidence is small & early.

 Conclusion: All this time, you lacked the Vitamin?